wfd3/autosetup/README.md

 # Autosetup - Automated system configuration

-A flexible system that configures a newly installed linux machine to your specifications.
+A system that configures a newly installed linux machine to your specifications.
 Automates the bootstrapping of new systems with no dependencies beyond what is provided in a fresh Linux install.

 ## Overview